Included FREE items

 The endocannabinoid system (ECS) plays a regulatory role within the human body and helps to balance our biological systems.
 It consists of receptors, enzymes, and our own internal endocannabinoids.
 The two primary ECS receptors are CB1 and CB2.
 THC binds directly to CB1 receptors within the central nervous system, which gives rise to its psychotropic effects.

-In contrast, CBD doesn’t readily bind to either of these receptor types.
-Instead, it works to preserve our own endocannabinoids, such as anandamide, by preventing enzymes from breaking them down.
-CBD also produces unique effects through other mechanisms, such as serotonin receptors.
+In contrast, CBD has a low binding affinity for these receptors.
+However, it can still interact with CB1 receptors, helping to block the effects of THC as a result.
+Cannabidiol also works to preserve our own endocannabinoids, such as anandamide, by preventing enzymes from breaking them down.
+Finally, CBD produces further unique effects via several other mechanisms, including serotonin receptors.

 CBD Is Generally Well-Tolerated